Lucky Per: Plot

 Peter Sidenius, often just called Per, is a young aspiring engineer from a devout Christian family in Western Denmark.
-His father is a stern man, that expects that his sons will be priests like himself.
-He renounces his faith and travels to Copenhagen to study at the Polytechnical University, and to achieve his personal objective of becoming "a conqueror".
+His father is a stern man who expects that his sons will be priests like himself.
+He renounces his faith and travels to Copenhagen to study at the Polytechnic University and to achieve his personal objective of becoming "a conqueror".
 In doing so he cuts ties to his family.

 In Copenhagen he comes into contact with the Modern as a revolutionary force in the form of the natural sciences and technology, but also the cosmopolitan and intellectual circles of the wealthy Jewish milieu in Copenhagen.
 He becomes a friend of the banker Philip Salomon, where he meets Philip's two daughters: Jakobe and Nanny.
 Per has a brief relationship with the younger daughter, Nanny, before he falls in love with the older daughter.
-Their relationship is motivated both by love and by the fact, that the Salomon family are able to sponsor Peters project.
+Their relationship is motivated both by love and by the fact, that the Salomon family are able to sponsor Peter's project.
 Jakobe is young and passionate and not inhibited by Per's Protestant sense of guilt at indulging in the pleasures of life – but Per is unable to set his own passions free.
 They are engaged for a while, but Per calls off the engagement, which marks the end of his relation with the Jewish family.
 Per also meets the charismatic Dr. Nathan, a fictionalized version of the intellectual Georg Brandes, who influences Per with his progressive ideals of bringing the future to Denmark.
 Although sympathetic, Per eventually rejects Dr. Nathan's influence, as he comes to see him as a representative of a purely humanistic intellectualism with no interest in science and technological progress.